terrier-org/pyterrier/docs/terrier-retrieval.rst

 Terrier Retrieval
 -----------------

-terrier.Retrieve is one of the most commonly used PyTerrier objects.
+terrier.Retriever is one of the most commonly used PyTerrier objects.
 It represents a retrieval transformation, in which queries are mapped to retrieved documents.
 BatchRetrieve uses a pre-existing Terrier index data structure, typically saved on disk.